canonical/operator/docs/CharmsInDetail.md

 ### Why charms?

-Charms have a noble goal: take the complication of managing 100s potentially 1000s of configuration files and abstract them as python modules.
+The objective of charms is the following: take the complication of managing 100s potentially 1000s of configuration files and abstract them as python modules.
 Thus by abstraction creating a true insfrastructure as code.

-But charms are not just limited to setting up configuration, they also handle the installation of charms, and can implement actions thus providing not just configuration, but day zero to day three operations support.
+But charms are not just limited to setting up configuration, they also handle the installation of charms, and can implement actions thus providing not just configuration, but day zero to day two operations support.

 One of the ways that charms achieves this goal is through what are called relations, you can think about this much like the Database relation charts you might have seen in previous roles, or at university, the concept is much the same.